-Use the tyre pressure recommended for cold tyres in order to achieve optimal tyre performance and optimal wear.
+Use the recommended tyre pressure for cold tyres in order to maintain good tyre performance and even tread wear.

 To avoid incorrect tyre pressure, the pressure should be checked on cold tyres.
 "Cold tyres" means the tyres are the same temperature as the ambient temperature (approx. 3 hours after the car has been driven).
 After a few kilometres of driving, the tyres warm up and the pressure increases.

 Remove the cap from the valve on one tyre and then press the tyre pressure gauge firmly down onto the valve.